ck2860/CapstoneProject/README.md

 In the experiment, we have 10,000 episodes and use the learning rate of 0.05.
 The epsilon is the probability of exploration.

-**Epsilon-Decreasing:** The experiment starts with pure exploration and epsilon is decreased to 0% in the end.
+**Epsilon-Decreasing:** The experiment starts with pure exploration and epsilon is decreased then becomes 0 at the end.

 **Epsilon-Greedy:** Epsilon is 10%.
 The probability is fixed.